 Psychology Department Online Teaching Resources Guidebook

-We will continue to update this webpage as we go forward, so please email any teaching technologies that you come across to email@example.com.
+Please email any teaching technologies that you come across to email@example.com.

 UIC Technology Contacts

 The Academic Computing and Communications Center (ACCC), which oversees all of UIC’s technology infrastructure, has provided useful, recently updated sections on their website with resources for Instructors, Students, and Staff.
 They’ve tried to gather materials as succinctly (as with this handy Teaching with Technology cheat sheet on their website) as this departmental guide is attempting to do, so you can always refer to the ACCC website, accc.uic.edu, for more detailed instructions.